-The Skate Canada Test program offers opportunities for skaters (usually at the STARSkate or Competitive level) to develop basic skating skills in four different areas: Dance, Free Skating, Skating Skills, and Interpretive.
+The Skate Canada Test program offers opportunities for skaters (usually at the STARSkate or Competitive level) to develop basic skating skills in four different areas: Dance, Free Skating, Skating Skills, and Artistic.

 Test Days are set up at the beginning of the skating season by the Club Test Chair.